 - https://achecker.ca/checker/index.php (Good as a backup)

-Please note that these website scans & Chrome extensions are likely to give you different results – one may tell you that your site is fine and another may flag a few things, so we would recommend that you check multiple sources.
+Please note that these website testing tools & Chrome extensions are likely to give you different results – one may tell you that your site is acceptable and another may flag issues.
+We would therefore recommend that you check your site using more than one tool to ensure that you identify all possible issues.

 Be especially aware of errors rather than recommendations.
 It is good practice to implement a recommendation, but not essential.
 However, if you encounter an error, please contact the WordPress team at email@example.com.

 Alt-text (Alternative text) is a short piece of descriptive text associated with an image that describes the image to someone using a Screen Reader.
 The text may also be displayed if images are turned off and are referenced by search engines.
 Effective alt-text therefore needs to be sufficiently descriptive to clearly convey what the image represents.